themeum/qubely-pro/readme.txt

 = 1.2.5 - 16 November, 2020 =
 New: Table Builder - Made Responsive/Scrollable
 New: Table Builder - Custom Typography for cells
-New: Table Builder - Custom color option for icon color, ratings color
+New: Table Builder - Custom color option for icon, ratings field
 New: Post Grid block - Custom Post-type support
 Fix: Vertical Tab block - Add new tab issue in WordPress new versions